alewiya/Capstone-Project/README.md

 .Users Tasks:Create posts,Edit posts,Remove post.

-Technologies: I built this Website using Java Spring Boot , with persistent data stored in Mysql database, styled with Bootstrap and Css.
+Technologies: I built this Website using Java Spring Boot , with persistent data stored in Mysql database,Spring security to enhances Security,and styled with Bootstrap and Css.